-Suggested materials: gouache, acrylic, watercolor pens/markers or pencils, water-based or soluble markers, colored pencils, ink, pens, pencils, oil pastels, pastels, crayons, charcoal, or anything else you find!
+Suggested materials: gouache, acrylic, watercolour pens/markers or pencils, water-based or soluble markers, coloured pencils, ink, pens, pencils, oil pastels, pastels, crayons, charcoal, or anything else you find!

-Begin by collecting interesting supplies and some of the aforementioned tools, plus some nice, reliable watercolor paper.
-You’ll also need your watercolor palette, brushes, water bucket, etc.
+Begin by collecting interesting supplies and some of the aforementioned tools, plus some nice, reliable watercolour paper.
+You’ll also need your watercolour palette, brushes, water bucket, etc.

 Remember, this stage could be another opportunity for your paper to pill.
 If your wait time between wet layers isn’t long enough, the felt brush will tear it up.